 Water power has been used for over a thousand years for milling grain, but recently has fallen into disuse.
 Now water turbines can be used to generate electricity provided there is a suitable flow and head of water.

 The energy available from water flowing at 1 cubic metre a second through a head of 1 metre is about 10 kW.
 As the system cannot be 100% efficient a more typical output would be 5–7 kW.
 Systems are likely to be most viable if the energy available is much larger than this, say 50 kW.
 This either requires the high heads available in mountainous areas or large flows from rivers.
-As both kinds of site require sensitive treatment, systems are usually individually designed and require official approval, for example from the National Rivers Authority.
-This makes such installations take a long time and to be fairly expensive to develop.
-An example is the proposed installation at Goring-on-Thames.
+As both kinds of site require sensitive treatment, systems are usually individually designed and require official approval, for example from the Environment Agency.
+As a result, such installations take a long time and are expensive to develop.

 The cost for such an installation depends significantly on the work required to manage the water at the specific site.
 The system would also require ongoing attention to clear blockages.
 It is unlikely that a 1 kW system could be justified financially.

-The number of places where small water turbines might possibly be installed in the parish of Blewbury are much fewer than for alternative options for renewable energy.
-Even if they are installed wherever possible their contribution of renewable energy can only be very limited.
-The case for larger systems, e.g. where there were old mills on the Thames, is more attractive.
-Small-scale hydro systems are eligible for support under the new Feed-In Tariff.
+The number of places where small water turbines might possibly be installed in or near Blewbury are much fewer than for alternative renewable energy options.
+Small-scale hydro systems are eligible for support under the Feed-in Tariff.

-It is unlikely that a water turbine would be a sensible investment in a Blewbury mill as the energy available is too low.
-Generating electricity at sites where there are larger flows and greater heads of water is more likely to be viable.
+* It is unlikely that a water turbine would be a sensible investment in a Blewbury mill as the energy available is too low.
+Generating electricity at sites where there are larger flows and greater heads of water is more viable.

 Top of Page